 - X-Ray Vision

 - Take Over the World: Post-Crisis he pulled this off.

 - Transhuman Treachery: Post-Crisis Ultraman who immediately betrayed (and conquered) his nation the moment he gained his powers.

 - Underestimating Badassery: Post-Crisis Ultraman does it to both Superman and the Martian Manhunter, and gets his ass kicked because of it.

 - Underwear of Power: Not Pre-Crisis, but Post-Crisis Ultraman is in feetie pajamas.

 - Unholy Matrimony: With Superwoman Post-Crisis, though she apparently doesn't have much say in the matter.
 She immediately begins cheating on him with Owlman.

 - Villain Team-Up: Pre-Crisis Ultraman allied with Lex Luthor and Alexei Luthor in one memorable story, nearly killing the Supermans of Earths-1 & 2 in the process.

 - Villainous Friendship: What made the Pre-Crisis Crime Syndicate as dangerous as they were was their genuine liking of one another and willingness to work together.
 Averted Post-Crisis, where their union is more based around being able to better conquer the world, and have no qualms whatsoever with stabbing one another in the back.

-- Weakened by the Light: In the Comic Book/New52, he is weakened by yellow sunlight.
+- Weakened by the Light: In the New 52, he is weakened by yellow sunlight.